60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

-You might think that organizing a virtual fundraising event online doesn't have to be more limiting than holding one in person — but the pandemic has taught us that (practically) anything that would once have been unthought of to hold online can actually be adapted with a few small alterations.
-The world of nonprofits is no exception to making the most of hosting events online.
+Organizing a virtual fundraising event online doesn't have to be more limiting than holding one in person — if the pandemic taught us anything it is that (practically) anything that we once thought impossible to hold online can actually be a great success with just a few small changes and adaptations - and the world of nonprofits is no exception to making the most of hosting events online.

-Holding your event online doesn't even have to make something boring or smaller-scale.
-For instance, if you turn a sponsored race into a streamed event where participants can film themselves and be cheered on by people from across the world, it's easy to see how the result is actually more far-reaching and exciting.
-This is just one idea of the 61 we’ve compiled below — and our list is far from exhaustive.
+Holding your fundraising event online doesn't have to be boring or smaller-scale, if you turn a sponsored race into a streamed event where participants can film themselves and be cheered on by people from across the world, it's easy to see how the result is actually more far-reaching and exciting.
+This is just one fundraising idea of the 61 virtual fundraising ideas we’ve compiled below — and our list is far from exhaustive.
 Take what you want from this list or use it to create inspiration for your own great fundraiser ideas.

-So, pick an idea that really sets your heart on fire and works for your organization and supporters, or you could combine a few concepts together to create something that perfectly encapsulates your charity.
-But whatever you do, don’t tell us that your usual event can’t take place online — that’s almost certainly not true.
+Start by picking an idea that really sets your heart on fire and works for your organization and supporters, or you could combine a few concepts together to create something that perfectly encapsulates your charity.
+But whatever you do, don’t believe your usual fundraising event can’t take place online — because it most certainly can!

-Here are a few variants of this all-time classic, which involve an array of prize types and raffle styles.
+Here are a few examples and variants of this all-time classic, which involve an array of different prize types and raffle styles.

 - Cash prize

-The most straightforward way to hold a raffle is simply to offer a cash prize (or a series of cash prizes).
+The most straightforward way to hold a virtual event raffle is to simply offer a cash prize (or a series of cash prizes).
 This has both pros and cons.

-On the bright side, you don’t have to stress about sourcing prizes, and you can rest easy knowing that there's not a single person for whom the prospect of winning cash won’t appeal.
+On the plus side, you don’t have to think too much about sourcing prizes, and you can rest easy knowing that there's not a single person whom the prospect of winning cash won’t appeal to.

-But then again, when it comes to cash, there's no way of dressing up your prizes to look bigger or more expensive than they actually are.
+When it comes to cash, there's no way of dressing up your prizes to look bigger or more expensive than they actually are.
 Everybody knows the value of money.
-Also, whereas you may be able to get companies to donate their products or services to you as prizes, you’re less likely to find people or organizations willing to donate a cash prize.
-You’ll probably be relying on the donations you can pull from participants, but since it’s hard to predict the number of entries, you might want to start off small or offer a cash as one prize or even the main prize of many.
+Where you may be able to get companies to donate their products or services to you as prizes, you’re less likely to find people or organizations willing to donate a cash prize.
+You’ll probably be relying on the donations you can pull from participants, but since it’s hard to predict the number of entries, you might want to start off small or offer cash as one prize or even the main prize of many.

 - Car grand prize

 A less obvious advantage of choosing a car grand prize over a cash prize is the marketing opportunities it will give you.
 After the winner receives their car, make sure you take lots of photos and videos and post your virtual fundraiser prize and winner all over your social media.
 After all, who wouldn't be more than willing to help the nonprofit that just gave them a free car?

 - Reverse raffle

 So what is a reverse raffle?
-Basically, instead of the tickets drawn winning the raffle and therefore the prize, they’re eliminated.
+Well, instead of the tickets drawn winning the raffle and therefore the prize, they’re eliminated.
 Instead, the last ticket left is the winner.
 This is very similar to a standard raffle in most key aspects — the main difference is the fact that it takes a lot longer, so the raffle itself can provide entertainment over a live stream of your virtual fundraiser.

 There are also ways to make the event more interactive, such as implementing different stages or letting people buy more tickets at a higher price after they've been eliminated.